 Everything you need to know about the planning and strategies behind employee engagement programs

-Implementing and launching a high-level initiative requires a certain level of investment of time and resources.
+Launching a strategic employee engagement program requires a certain level of investment of time and resources.

 As a result, when tinkering with the idea of employee engagement, many managers and executives wonder just how much budget they should dedicate to developing an engagement program.

 Many executives don’t make it past this point, as it’s (wrongly) believed that the ROI of such a “touchy-feely” initiative cannot be measured.